 Located in Central Europe, Austria is a German-speaking country that is noted for its alpine scenery.
 The landscape is characterized by alpine villages, rugged terrain, and baroque architecture.
 Vienna, which is located on the Danube River, is the capital.
-In this post we are giving you the best Austria interesting facts.
+In this post, we are giving you fun facts about Austria that will probably surprise you!

 One of the fun facts about Austria is associated with the country’s tendency to win the Nobel Prizes.
 The tally of the prizes makes Austria a leading country in this respect.
 Seven of the prizes have been awarded in physiology or medicine while four have been given in chemistry and three in physics.